 5. Cedar Chest

-The project will serve as an easy guide to make a DIY cedar chest with these simple steps and simple materials needed.
+The project will serve as an easy guide to make a DIY cedar chest with these simple steps and the simple materials needed.
 A cedar chest can be used for all kinds of storage.

 It can be placed anywhere in the house for all types of purposes to store to decoration.
 It would only take planks of wood, framing nailers, and some cutting tools to shape the planks of wood.